tonybarrel/Percolation/README.md

 # Percolation

-Repository for the Software and Computing for Applied Physics Exam In general, percolation describes the behavior of clusters connected in a random graph.
+In general, percolation describes the behavior of clusters connected in a random graph.
 One may wonder whether or not taken a sample of porous material, liquid poured on one face can reach another through the holes that occupy a fraction of the volume of the material.